giuseppe/atomic-openshift-system-containers/README.md

 ## UPDATE

-Some of these changes are already part of the OpenShift Origin images
+Some of these changes are already part of the OpenShift Origin images.

+You can use the images here for installing Origin as system container: https://hub.docker.com/r/openshift/

 # Description